ankitbanshi/inferix-dev-portal/ACCESSIBILITY.md

 **Inferix Playground v1.0 is committed to being accessible to all users, regardless of disability.** This implementation follows WCAG 2.1 Level AA standards and best practices for web accessibility.
 We actively test and improve accessibility continuously.

-For accessibility issues or feedback, please report through the feedback mechanism in the application.